Rethinking the Zigzag Flattening for Image Reading: Related Works

 \section{Related Works}

 In this section, we first overview the applications of Hilbert curves respectively according to their motivations.
-Then, we provide a review of the development of the ViT and MLP-Only architectures, which serve as the backbones of our experimental section.
-Specifically, this work aims at the length extrapolation challenge.
-We also introduce the definition and some research works on it at the end.
+Then, we provide a review of the development of MLP-Only architectures, which serve as the backbones of our experimental section.